Thomas Jesse Lee

 Thomas Jesse Lee (October 20, 1758 – September 7, 1805) was an American lawyer, planter, and politician.
 He served as the 34th and 38th Sheriff of Prince William County.
+He was a descendant of the Lee Family of Virginia.

 Early life and education

 Thomas Jesse Lee was born on October 20, 1758 at his family's Chantilly plantation.
 He was the first son born to the former Anne Aylett (1738-1768), the first wife of prominent patriot, politician and planter Richard Henry Lee.
 His Lee ancestors had founded one of the First Families of Virginia, as well as speculated in land further up the Potomac River.
 His grandfather Thomas Lee (1690-1750) had considerable acreage in what became Prince William, Fairfax and Loudoun counties.
 Lee was the great-grandson of Col. Richard Lee II and a great-great-grandson of Col. Richard Lee I.

 Lee received a private education.
 After his mother's death and father's remarriage, Lee and his brother Ludwell Lee were sent to London, England, where their merchant uncle William Lee lived with his wife and young children.
-The Lee brothers first studied at St. Bee's School in Lancastershire, then Lee studied law and business.
+The Lee brothers first studied at St Bees School in Lancashire, then Lee studied law and business.
 Lee left his studies in England early as a result of the rising tensions which led to the American Revolutionary War.